Spectra of infinite graphs via freeness with amalgamation: Motivation and related work

 \subsection{Density of States of Operators on Universal Covers}

-Studying the density of states of Jacobi matrices on universal covers is a hard problem and only in specific cases explicit results can be obtained.
-Here we provide a quick overview of what we consider are the most relevant results in the context of this paper.
+Studying the density of states of periodic Jacobi matrices on universal covers is a hard problem and only in specific cases can explicit results be obtained.
+Here we provide a quick overview of what we consider the most relevant results in the context of this paper.
 We refer the reader to \cite{avni2020periodic} for a broader and more detailed discussion.

-The density of states of the adjacency operator of the universal cover of $d$-regular graphs (i.e. the regular $d$-regular tree) was first computed by Kesten \cite{kesten1959symmetric} in the context of Cayley graphs, then revisited by McKay \cite{mckay1981expected} in the context of random graphs.
+The density of states of the adjacency matrix of the universal cover of $d$-regular graphs (i.e. the $d$-regular tree with constant edge weights $a\equiv 1$ and constant vertex potential $b\equiv 0$) was first computed by Kesten \cite{kesten1959symmetric} in the context of Cayley graphs, then revisited by McKay \cite{mckay1981expected} in the context of random graphs.
 Godsil derived a formula for the density of states of the adjacency matrix of the universal cover of bipartite biregular graphs \cite{godsil1988walk}.
-In the case of $d$-regular graphs, but now allowing arbitrary coefficients, Fig\`a-Talamanca and Steger \cite{figa1994harmonic} provided a complete description of the spectrum of the lift of Jacobi matrices to the infinite $d$-regular tree.
+In the case of $d$-regular graphs, but now allowing arbitrary edge weights (but still requiring $b\equiv 0$), Fig\`a-Talamanca and Steger \cite{figa1994harmonic} provided a complete description of the spectrum of the lift of Jacobi matrices to the infinite $d$-regular tree.

-In the more general setting of arbitrary universal covers, Aomoto \cite{aomoto1988algebraic} (see Theorem \ref{thm:system} above) derived a system of coupled equations (with square roots) for the Cauchy transforms of the spectral measures of lifts of Jacobi matrices.
+In the more general setting of arbitrary universal covers, Aomoto \cite{aomoto1988algebraic} (see Theorem \ref{thm:system} above) derived a system of coupled equations (with square roots) for the Cauchy transforms of the spectral measures of periodic Jacobi matrices.
 In a similar spirit, polynomial coupled equations for certain transforms were then obtained by Avni, Breuer and Simon \cite{avni2020periodic} in the context of periodic Jacobi matrices on trees, and by Keller, Lenz and Warzel \cite{keller2013spectral} in the context of infinite trees of finite cone type (which are a family of infinite trees that contains universal covers \cite{keller2014invitation}).